-You can change the behaviour of your Google Nest thermostat from the settings menu.
-You’ll be able to choose what is displayed on your thermostat, for example the current temperature or the weather, switch between Fahrenheit and Celsius, reset your schedule or all settings, and more.
+You can change the behaviour of your Nest thermostat in the Settings menu.
+You’ll be able to choose what is displayed on your thermostat like the current temperature or the weather, switch between Fahrenheit and Celsius, reset your thermostat, and more.

 To open the settings menu: